Management Board

 See personal page

-Anne Przewozny-Desriaux is Associate Professor in English phonology at the University of Toulouse Jean Jaurès, France.
+Anne Przewozny-Desriaux is Full Professor in English phonology at the University of Toulouse Jean Jaurès, France.
 As a phonologist and a specialist in Australian studies, her research interests include sound change and variation, sociohistorical reconstructions of Australian English, dialectology and variationist sociolinguistics as applied to contemporary English and Australian varieties, and a comparative sociophonological interpretation of English and French varieties towards a refined definition of contemporary linguistic communities.

 Cécile Viollain